FPT-Sokrates/C64ColorRamDoubleBuffer/README.md

 This project is an example implementation of a double buffer for the Commodore 64 color ram, it uses character mode.

 The first 12 even lines of the screen memory and the color ram are buffer 0, the first 12 odd lines are buffer 1.
-Character size ist 8x16, the upper 8x8 part of a character number x is defined by charset 0, the lower 8x8 part is defined by the same character number x in charset 1.
+Character size is 8x16, the upper 8x8 part of a character number x is defined by charset 0, the lower 8x8 part is defined by the same character number x in charset 1.
 So the character screen consist of 8x16 character size times 12 lines (=24 lines in standard mode) and the number of columns remains the standard 40 columns.

 The example works for all VIC-II types (pal, ntsc, drean, etc.).